jvalue/ws19-ods-query-exploration/ontology/README.md

-# JSON object to postgresql
+# JSON object to PostgreSQL

 Evaluation of three different parts.